-Promoting Good Behaviour in all areas of our school
+Promoting Good Behaviour in All Areas of Our School

-We believe that all behaviour is communication, and behaviour is most positive when childre feel safe, secure and happy in their environment.
-At Delph Side, we strive to create this environment along with the engagement, stimulation and challenge that draws out the very best behaviours in all of our Delphsiders.
+We believe that all behaviour is communication, and behaviour is most positive when children feel safe, secure and happy in their environment.
+At Delph Side, we strive to create this environment along with the engagement, stimulation and challenge that draws out the very best behaviours in all our Delph Siders.

-We promote good behaviour using an array of strategies, which include:
+We promote good behaviour using an array of strategies, which include the following:

-- Our Delph Side Behaviour Steps (see appendices) which offer a systematic and scaled approach to managing behaviour, setting out appropriate and corresponding consequences and staff actions. - Delph Side Behaviour Steps visible in every learning area of school for staff and children's quick reference. - EYFS-friendly Delph Side Behaviour Steps with visual aid to support EYFS children - Our Values Enjoy, Embrace, Evolve woven into every lesson, visible in every room, and referenced in every weekly Gathering. - Weekly Gathering both virtually and in-person to celebrate achievements, extra-curricular successes and weekly attendance - Values Badges Enjoy, Embrace, Evolve badges awarded to children from each class in weekly Gathering - Trackit Lights behaviour management system to be used from Autumn 2 of 2022 with 'green' behaviour points used in each class to reward positive behaviours.
-Green behaviour points will contribute towards ENJOY, EMBRACE and EVOLVE house teams. - 'Spotted' badges awarded for positive behaviour, acts of kindness and supportive behaviour - noticed secretly by staff - 'Making the Difference' awards presented to children who have impressed with exceptional behaviour or contributions to school life or in the wider community - Attendance celebrated
+- Our Delph Side Behaviour Steps (see appendices) which offer a systematic and scaled approach to managing behaviour, setting out appropriate and corresponding consequences and staff actions. - Our Delph Side Behaviour Steps are visible in every learning area of school for staff and children's quick reference. - EYFS-friendly Delph Side Behaviour Steps with visual aid to support EYFS children - Our Values ENJOY, EMBRACE and EVOLVE are woven into every lesson, visible in every room, and referenced in every weekly Gathering. - Weekly Gathering a virtual and in-person celebration of achievements, extracurricular successes and weekly attendance. - Values Badges ENJOY, EMBRACE and EVOLVE badges awarded to children from each class in weekly Gathering. - Trackit Lights behaviour management system to be used with 'green' behaviour points used in each class to reward positive behaviours.
+Green behaviour points will contribute towards ENJOY, EMBRACE and EVOLVE house teams. - 'Spotted' badges awarded for positive behaviour, acts of kindness and supportive behaviour noticed secretly by staff. - 'Making the Difference' awards presented to children who have impressed with exceptional behaviour or contributions to school life or in the wider community. - Attendance celebrated. - Passport to Privilege a reward system in each class which all children contribute towards.
+Rewards (chosen by each class teacher) are placed at various points milestones that classes achieve together.

-- Class teachers are given professional license to install and manage personalised behaviour rewards and class charters, which are based on the Delph Side Behaviour Steps. - A restorative approach to resolving behavioural disputes and negative choices by 'fixing' situations between the victim and the aggressor. - Visiting another class to share achievements, great work or share a success. - Visiting SLT to share achievements, great work or share a success. - Sharing achievements, great work or sharing a success via school social media - Sharing achievements, great work or sharing a success via Seesaw app - Collective worship opportunities, SLT assemblies and subject leader assemblies to promote positive ethos and understanding of cultures, ideas, subject areas and lifestyles.
+- A restorative approach to resolving behavioural disputes and negative choices by 'fixing' situations between the victim and the aggressor. - Visiting another class to share achievements, great work or share successes. - Visiting SLT to share achievements, great work or share successes. - Sharing achievements, great work or sharing successes via school social media. - Sharing achievements, great work or sharing successes via the Seesaw app. - Collective worship opportunities, SLT assemblies and subject leader assemblies to promote positive ethos and understanding of cultures, ideas, subject areas and lifestyles.